Character varieties of a transitioning Coxeter 4-orbifold: Introduction

 Keckhoff and Storm's deformation has been studied and used in \cite{MR} to show, among other things, the first examples of collapse of 4-dimensional hyperbolic cone structures to 3-dimensional ones.
 Similarly, thanks to the found AdS deformation and HP transitional structure, in \cite{transition_4-manifold} the authors provided the first examples of geometric transition from hyperbolic to AdS cone structures in dimension four.

 The goal of this paper is to describe the hyperbolic, AdS, and HP character varieties of the right-angled Coxeter group $\Gamma_{22}$, including a study of the behaviour at the collapse.
-The results are summarised in Theorems \ref{teo: char var hyp} and \ref{teo:zariski} below.
+The results are summarised in Theorem \ref{teo:main} below.